paulcheregi/YelpCamp_webSite/README.md

 This website is designed for camping enthusiasts.
 Users can share their camping experiences by posting descriptions, images, locations, and, if applicable, pricing details.
 It also allows others to leave reviews.
 A map feature is included, which pins each campsite, giving visitors a clear idea of where it is located.

 Before the `Installation` I want to let you know that you can use the website link to see what it does without downloading anything.
+P.S.: It will take like 1 min to load the website.

 ## Used